 - Onion or shallot

 - Paprika (sweet, not hot)

 - Coconut or avocado oil

 - Remove any pin bones from the fish.
-Place the fillet (it’s okay to leave the skin on) in about an inch of water in a non-stick skillet.
+If using canned salmon, rinse it to remove excess sodium.
+Place the salmon (it’s okay to leave the skin on) in about an inch of water in a non-stick skillet.
 Place a couple lemon slices on top of the fillet, and cover the pan with a lid.